Rama Govindarajan

 Jawaharlal Nehru Centre for Advanced Scientific Research from 1998 to 2012 and as a professor at the TIFR Hyderabad Centre for Interdisciplinary Sciences from 2012 to 2016.
-As of 2019 she is working as a professor at International Centre for Theoretical Sciences (ICTS), Bengaluru.
+As of 2025, she is working as a senior professor at International Centre for Theoretical Sciences (ICTS), Bengaluru.
 Govindarajan is a recipient of the Shanti Swarup Bhatnagar Award for the year 2007.

 Education

 Govindarajan did her undergraduate degree (B.Tech.) in chemical engineering from IIT Delhi in 1984.
 She got her master's degree (M.S.) in chemical engineering, from Drexel University, Philadelphia, United States in 1986.
 Her doctoral degree (Ph.D.) thesis was on the subject of aerospace engineering from the Indian Institute of Science Bangalore in 1994.
 She worked in post-doctoral research in the Department of Aeronautics at Caltech in 1994.